Aslan11/crypto-trading-agents/README.md

    ```
 3. `subscribe_cex_stream` records ticks to the `market_tick` signal.
 4. The feature engineering service processes those ticks via `ComputeFeatureVector`.
-5. The momentum service emits buy/sell signals using `EvaluateStrategyMomentum` and continues processing while the tool runs.
+5. The momentum service emits buy/sell signals using `evaluate_strategy_momentum` and continues processing while the tool runs.
-6. The ensemble agent approves intents with `PreTradeRiskCheck` and publishes them to the `IntentBus`.
+6. The ensemble agent approves intents with `pre_trade_risk_check` and publishes them to the `IntentBus`.
 7. The mock execution service picks up approved intents and prints simulated order fills.

 If Binance is blocked in your region, pass `"exchange": "coinbaseexchange"` when starting workflows such as `subscribe_cex_stream`.
 Use trading pairs like `BTC/USD`.
 For private Coinbase endpoints, set `COINBASEEXCHANGE_API_KEY` and `COINBASEEXCHANGE_SECRET` in your environment.